 Knowledge and Abilities

-Knowledge of: The body of principles, practices, and methods in the specialty field of natural science; statistical theory and techniques; research design and methods; logic and grammar, basic methods of problem solving; purposes and objectives of agency scientific programs and activities.
+Knowledge of: the body of principles, practices, and methods in the specialty field of natural science; statistical theory and techniques; research design and methods; logic and grammar, advanced methods of problem solving; purposes and objectives of agency scientific programs and activities.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 A Bachelor’s degree with major study in a natural science.

 Six years of professional research work experience in a specialty field (a specialty field is designated for each position).

 A Master’s degree, without a PhD degree in a specialty field, will substitute for two years of the required experience, provided the field of major study was in the specialty field.

 A Ph.D. degree will substitute for three years of the required experience, provided the field of major study was in the specialty field.